UMMS-Biocore/dolphin/docs/_build/html/_sources/dolphin-ui/excelimport.txt

 * *% PhiX in lane:* Actual amount of PhiX in lane.

-* *# of Samples:* Number of samples within lane.
+* *# of Samples:* Number of samples within import.

-* *Resequenced?:*  Was this lane resequenced?
+* *Resequenced?:*  Was this import resequenced?

-* *Notes:* Additional notes about this lane.
+* *Notes:* Additional notes about this import.

-Please note that lane name and sequencing id are required for submission.
+Please note that import name is required for submission.

 **PROTOCOLS:**